FAQ about Managed Service for MySQL®®

 ssd-network-nonreplicated

-), the minimum number of hosts is 3. - If using network SSD (
+) storage, the minimum number of hosts is 3. - If you use network SSD (

 network-ssd